ragjapk/bayesiandropoutGAN/README.md

+#BDGAN
-# Implementation of the paper: [Bayesian Generative Adversarial Nets with Dropout Inference](https://dl.acm.org/doi/10.1145/3430984.3431016)
+Implementation of the paper: [Bayesian Generative Adversarial Nets with Dropout Inference](https://dl.acm.org/doi/10.1145/3430984.3431016)

 Run file with the following configurations for each of the three synthetic data sets: